 THC’s metabolites can stay around in the body for much longer than the duration of effects.
 In some cases, evidence of marijuana use can be detected for weeks, months, and even years after last use, depending on the type of test being used.
 In this article, we’ll provide answers for those who are wondering “how long does THC stay in your system?”, and how long THC can be detected by drug tests.

 Tetrahydrocannabinol (THC) is the active ingredient in marijuana that causes intoxicating and psychoactive effects.
 THC is federally illegal, and many jobs may require potential employees to take a mandatory drug test.

-While the euphoric effects of THC can fade rather quickly, lasting just a few hours when inhaled, the compound and its metabolites can stay in your system for weeks after consumption, in some cases even longer, putting you at risk to fail a drug test.
+How long does THC stay in your system?
+The euphoric effects of THC can fade rather quickly, as these effects usually last for just a few hours when inhaled.
+However, THC and its metabolites can stay in your system for weeks after consumption, and in some cases, even longer.
+This puts marijuana users constantly at risk of failing a drug test.